jeremyButtler/find--Co-infections/supplemental-programs.md

   sum.
 For comparisons the sum is first compared and then each element in the big number is compared.

+For benchmarking I used the Illumina data set originally used to benchmark seqkit (dataset_C.fastq) and a data set with 6 million Nanopore PCR reads (around 600 to 700 base pairs).
+The testes were run on a raspberry pi 1B with a 32 bit Debian linux instal (slow IO) and a computer with a solid state harddrive (fast IO) running a 64 bit Debian OS.
+For the raspberry pi I had to reduce read depths to around 800000 reads to avoid memory issues (max of 1Gb).

 ![
   Figure showing fqGetIds is a as fast or faster than seqkit for Nanopore data and Illumina data